 Unfortunately that brought an end to my time in Wroclaw as I had planned to meet my friend Julia in a small city called Gliwice, a couple of hours east.
 However, I’m sure I’ll be back soon (no, I really am sure – I’m heading back there in a few days), and I hope to see even more of this charming city.

-I stayed at Grampa’s Hostel, and although I didn’t get to spend much time socialising there, I highly recommend it.
+I stayed at Grampa’s Hostel and I highly recommend it.
 It is a very sociable hostel, with different events on every night, and the free breakfast is definitely a plus.
 The rooms and bathrooms are also super clean and the hostel is situated really close to the old town.
 If you want to book your stay at Grampa’s Hostel then simply click this link!